velveneer/wl-photoproject/src/index.md

 # Work Documentation Johannes Rödel

-This repository contains the documentation for all my work I did at ETES.
+This website contains the documentation for all my work I did at ETES.

 Right now it's split between: